k2-fsa/sherpa/docs/source/onnx/ios/build-sherpa-onnx-swift.rst

      Screenshot for the pre-selected pre-trained model

-Let us add the pre-trained model :ref:`sherpa-ncnn-mixed-english-chinese-conv-emformer-model` to Xcode.
-Please follow :ref:`sherpa-ncnn-mixed-english-chinese-conv-emformer-model` to download it from `huggingface <https://huggingface.co/csukuangfj/sherpa-ncnn-conv-emformer-transducer-2022-12-06>`_.
+Let us add the pre-trained model :ref:`sherpa-onnx-streaming-zipformer-bilingual-zh-en-2023-02-20` to Xcode.
+Please follow :ref:`sherpa-onnx-streaming-zipformer-bilingual-zh-en-2023-02-20` to download it from `huggingface <https://huggingface.co/csukuangfj/sherpa-onnx-streaming-zipformer-bilingual-zh-en-2023-02-20>`_.
 You can download it to any directory as you like.

-Please right click the project ``SherpaNcnn`` and select ``Add Files to "SherpaNcnn"...`` in the popup menu, as is shown in the screenshot below:
+Please right click the project ``SherpaOnnx`` and select ``Add Files to "SherpaOnnx"...`` in the popup menu, as is shown in the screenshot below:

   .. figure:: ./pic/step-to-add-pre-trained-model-1.png
-     :alt: Screenshot for adding files to SherpaNcnn
+     :alt: Screenshot for adding files to SherpaOnnx
      :width: 600
      :align: center

-     Screenshot for adding files to SherpaNcnn
+     Screenshot for adding files to SherpaOnnx

 In the popup dialog, switch to the folder where you just downloaded the pre-trained model.

-In the screenshot below, it is the folder ``/Users/fangjun/open-source/icefall-models/sherpa-ncnn-conv-emformer-transducer-2022-12-06``:
+In the screenshot below, it is the folder ``/Users/fangjun/open-source/icefall-models/sherpa-onnx-streaming-zipformer-bilingual-zh-en-2023-02-20``:

   .. figure:: ./pic/step-to-add-pre-trained-model-2.png
      :alt: Screenshot for navigating to the folder containing the downloaded pre-trained